Examples

 {% endfor %}

-For entries with location fields you can easily generate maps with the static_map and dynamic_map filters, these use Google Maps Static API and Google Maps Javascript API respectively.
-The following example generates maps for the Locations field with a size of 600x300 px, a level 5 zoom, with a map type 'roadmap' and with a custom icon.
+For entries with location fields, maps can be easily generated with the static_map and dynamic_map filters, which use Google Maps Static API and Google Maps Javascript API, respectively.
+The following example generates maps for the Locations field with a size of 600x300 px, zoom level 5, 'roadmap' map type and a custom icon.

 {{ entry.fields.['Locations'] | static_map: '600x300',5,'roadmap','https://goo.gl/5y3S82'}}